Photonic-Architecture-Laboratories/si-photonics-toolkit/docs/index.md

 [![Documentation Status](https://readthedocs.org/projects/sipkit/badge/?version=latest)](https://sipkit.readthedocs.io/en/latest/?badge=latest)

-# SiPhotonics Toolkit
+# Silicon Photonics Toolkit

 ## Getting Started

-**SiPhotonics Toolkit** is a toolkit providing fundamental waveguide and material properties to aid in the design of silicon photonic components on SOI platforms with high accuracy and extremely fast runtime.
+**Silicon Photonics Toolkit** is a toolkit providing fundamental waveguide and material properties to aid in the design of silicon photonic components on SOI platforms with high accuracy and extremely fast runtime.
 See the [documentation](https://sipkit.readthedocs.io/en/latest/) for tutorials and API reference.

 ## Installation